Presenters & Sessions

 Dr. Elmadani earned a doctorate in counselor education and supervision from the University of North Carolina Charlotte, a master’s degree in counseling and a bachelor’s degree in psychology from New Jersey City University.
 He is a Certified Professional School Counselor and a Clinical Mental Health Counselor in NY.
 Dr. Elmadani has experience as a supervisor in working with groups and individuals with severe mental health disorders.
 He also has experience working in school counseling and higher education settings as a school counselor and college advisor.
 He worked as a counselor educator and program director for mental health counseling programs.
 Co-presenters Daryl Chin and Olivia Perla are graduate students in the counseling program.

-Infusing Antiracist Practices to increase advocacy in the Counselor Preparation Programs (1.0 CEU)
+Infusing Antiracist Practices to increase advocacy in the Counselor Preparation Programs (1.0 CE)

-Dr. Abdelaziz Elmadani, Daryl Chin, Olivia Perla, Adriana Rodriguez, Luis Lucero-Tacuri, Emely Hernandez
+Dr. Abdelaziz Elmadani, Daryl Chin, Olivia Perla, Adriana Rodriguez, Luis Lucero-Tacuri

 The Anti-Racism Training Scale (ACTES) provides a valuable framework for individuals to evaluate, assess, and enhance their commitment to anti-racism.
 The presentation will introduce the ACTES scale and share the framework, which will help participants become more informed on their basis, proactive in ongoing learning, and sustained approach to challenging racism in their lives and society.